aws-samples/non-profit-blockchain/new-member/README.md

 ## Step 10: Endorsing peers must sign the new channel configuration
 On the Fabric client node in Account A.

 In this step, when we refer to 'diff', we mean the binary protobuf version of the 'diff' file, which we wrapped in an envelope in the final step in the script `create-config-update.sh`.
-This file is titled `m-TRD4XPJBOREM7BDMBV6WLG3NKM_config_update_as_envelope.pb` in the previous step, and can be found by executing this command:
+This file is titled `<YOUR NEW MEMBER ID>_config_update_as_envelope.pb` in the previous step, and can be found by executing this command:

 ```
 ls -lt /home/ec2-user/fabric-samples/chaincode/hyperledger/fabric/peer